Helix-Opportunity/Ottitor-Issues/README.md

 # Ottitor-Issues
-This repository is for tracking all issues, comments, and feedback, regarding the Ottitor extension and Ottitor.com
+This repository is for providing and tracking issues, comments, and feedback, regarding the Ottitor extension and Ottitor.com